ghewgill/neon-lang/docs/index.md

 The return type of a function (appearing after the `)`) is optional.
 The `RETURN` statement is not permitted inside a function that does not return a value (use `EXIT FUNCTION` instead).

+<a name="functions-parameter-mode"></a>

-### Parameter Passing Mode
+### Parameter Modes

 Function parameters may be declared with a parameter mode:

-* `IN` - the function parameter is passed from the caller into the function, and may not be modified within the function
+* `IN` - The function parameter is passed from the caller into the function, and may not be modified within the function.
-* `INOUT` - a reference to the function argument is passed to the function, and the parameter may be modified within the function
+* `INOUT` - A reference to the function argument is passed to the function, and the parameter may be modified within the function.
-* `OUT` - no value is passed into the function, but any value assigned within the function is passed back to the caller
+* `OUT` - No value is passed into the function, but any value assigned within the function is passed back to the caller.

 The default parameter mode is `IN`.
-For `INOUT` and `OUT` parameters, the caller must pass an actual variable rather than the result of an expression.
+For `INOUT` and `OUT` parameters, the caller must supply an actual variable rather than the result of an expression.

+<a name="functions-default"></a>

 ### Default Parameter Value